oracle-livelabs/sprints/analytics/sprint-oac-creating-custom-map-layers/sprint-create-map-layers.md

     ![Naming features](images/name-feature.png)

-9. Click **Edit** at the top of the page and then click on one of your features in the left hand **features** table or image background to adjust the shape by selecting and dragging any of the circled vertices.
+9. Click **Edit** at the top of the page.
+Then select one of your features in the left hand **Features** table or image background.
+To adjust the shape of your feature select and drag any of the circled vertices.
 Unwanted changes can be removed using the undo, redo, and delete buttons in the top right corner.

     ![Editing shapes](images/edit-shape.png)